UNINETTSigma2/documentation/software/containers.md

  - The software you want to use is only available as a container image
  - You need to use system level installations, e.g. the procedure involved apt-get install SOMETHING
- - You have a old software that needs some older dependencies and older kernel
+ - You have a old software that needs some older dependencies.
  - You need a specific version of a software to run another software, e.g. CUDA

 ## When not to use containers on NRIS HPC systems